Serru/MultiCobot-UR10-Gripper/doc/no_moveit/ENG/four_arm_no_moveit.md

 ![image](https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/doc/imgs_md/Diseno-planificador-fase-2-cuatro.png "Own planner design scheme")

-Before making changes to add four robots to the system, the picture shows how the nodes and communication between 'Gazebo', the controllers and the planner are set up for four robots.
+Before making changes to add four robots to the system, the picture shows how the nodes and communication between `Gazebo`, the controllers and the planner are set up for four robots.
 There are 16 blue nodes (4 planners) and 8 controllers (4 for UR10 arms and 4 for Robotiq grippers).

 This is a replication of what was previously developed in [Phase 3](#phase3) for a single robot.
-Therefore, note that changes are made to the 'Gazebo' controllers and their scripts that enable communication between them and the planner, changes are made to the robot modeling (URDF), and changes are made to the script that performs the *pick & place* task.
+Therefore, note that changes are made to the `Gazebo` controllers and their scripts that enable communication between them and the planner, changes are made to the robot modeling (URDF), and changes are made to the script that performs the *pick & place* task.

 Be careful with the scaling in this solution, the name of the joints must be unique, this is due to the configuration of the robot model.
 Since you are not in a *namespace* that automatically generates unique names for the joints, you will have to make the changes manually, which will also affect the *subject names*.
 You will also need to modify the scripts to publish and subscribe to the correct *subjects*.